About the course

 The Mathematical Institute’s home is the purpose-built Andrew Wiles Building, opened in 2013.
 This provides ample teaching facilities for lectures, classes and seminars.
 The Mathematical Institute provides six lecture theatres and six classrooms.
 The largest lecture theatre seats up to 363 people and all classrooms can accommodate 24 people.

 The Mathematical Institute provides IT support and the department's Whitehead Library, where students will find an extensive range of books and journals.
-A shared office with desktop computers is located in the Mathematical Institute for MSc in Mathematics and Foundations of Computer Science students.
+A shared study room with desktop computers is located in the Mathematical Institute for MSc in Mathematics and Foundations of Computer Science students.

 Graduate students have access to the department common room, where graduate students regularly gather for coffee and other social occasions and the mezzanine level of the Andrew Wiles Building houses a café and teaching spaces.

 The Department of Computer Science is located in the Wolfson Building on the corner of Keble Road and Parks Road.
 Access to this building will need to be activated on your University card at the Department of Computer Science.

 Annual fees for entry in 2021-22